Your tenancy agreement is a legal document. It tells you what you should expect from us and what we expect from you.

 - respect your neighbours peace, comfort and privacy

-- maintain a way to escape from a fire, making sure:
+- planning a way to escape from a fire, making sure:

-- the escape routes are kept clear (do not store items in stairwells and passage ways)
+- escape routes are kept clear (items aren't stored in stairwells and passage ways)

 - fire exit doors are free of obstacles

-If you lose your keys or lock yourself out you can either arrange a locksmith yourself or call us and we'll arrange a new key for you.
+If you lose your keys or lock yourself out of your home, feel free to arrange a locksmith yourself, but you can also call us if you need help.

-If you’re not happy with something, please let us know.
-There are a number of different ways you can contact us and we aim to respond to your complaint within two working days.
+There are a few different ways you can contact us and we'll do our best to get back to you within two working days.

-If you break the conditions of your agreement and it is something that can be fixed, we will ask you to fix the problem within 14 days.
+If part of your tenancy agreement isn’t being met, but you may be able to get it sorted, we’ll ask you to fix the problem within 14 days.

-- more suitable arrangements to pay money you owe
+- easier ways to pay any money you owe

-- offer suggestions to help you get budget advice.
+- suggestions to help you with budgeting your money.

-Mediation is a way for people to sort out problems with the help of a trained, impartial person.
-The mediator will try to help the people in a dispute to come to an agreement that works for both parties.
-For more information about mediation, contact the Ministry of Building, Innovation and Employment Tenancy Services(external link) on 0800 TENANCY (0800 83 62 62).
+When two people don’t agree how to solve a problem, it often helps to discuss it with someone who isn’t personally involved.
+That’s what a mediator does – they’re trained to remain neutral and find a solution that works for everyone.
+For more information about mediation, contact the Ministry of Business, Innovation and Employment Tenancy Services(external link) on 0800 TENANCY (0800 83 62 62).

 The Tenancy Tribunal